indian7p/onesearch-emc/README.md

 Find towns, nations, and Discord servers with OneSearch for EarthMC.
 Gets data from the EarthMC map.

-This does not include Discord servers for security and privacy reasons.<br>

 OneSearch is split into 2 things to increase reliability and uptime.
 For the updater service that grabs info from the map and runs the [API](https://github.com/imabritishcow/onesearch-api).
 See https://github.com/imabritishcow/onesearch-updater

 ## Example config.json